Clapham Ghostsigns Walk

-Take a stroll (in real life, or virtually) through Clapham, South West London, and learn about its fading painted signs.
-With ghost signs expert Sam Roberts as your guide, you’ll find out about the local and national businesses they represent, including:
+Joini ghost signs expert Sam Roberts for the Clapham Ghostsigns Walk.
+You’ll take a stroll (in real life, or virtually) through Clapham, South West London, and learn about its fading painted signs.
+With both audio and text options, you’ll hear their stories told, and those of the businesses they represent, including:

 - The connections between the former garage on Landor Road and the nearby Bedford pub;

 - How the whitewashing of an old painted sign resulted in a question to the Mayor at the London Assembly;

 - How two-part gold leaf shopfronts are created;